Debra Stephenson

 Between 2009 and 2011, she co-starred with Jon Culshaw in The Impressions Show, a comedy sketch show with impressions of top celebrities.
 Stephenson has voiced a number of characters for sketch shows such as Dead Ringers (2014–present) and Newzoids (2015–2016).
-She appeared, she appeared in the BBC daytime soap, Doctors as Charlotte Hill in March 2019.

-In 2018 she was regular team captain on the panel show The Imitation Game for ITV1, opposite Rory Bremner.
+She was also a regular team captain on the panel show The Imitation Game (2018) and appeared in the medical soap opera Doctors (2019).

-Family
+Early life

-Stephenson is an only child.
+Deborah Lee Stephenson was born on 4 June 1972 in Hull, Yorkshire, as an only child.
 Her parents live in the East Riding of Yorkshire.
-She is married with two teenage children.
+Stephenson attended South Hunsley School in Melton, East Riding of Yorkshire, from the age of 11, and during these years she appeared in a number of national television talent shows doing impressions.
+In 1996, Stephenson graduated in drama from the Manchester Metropolitan School of Theatre.

 Career

 At the age of 14, Stephenson appeared on BBC TV's Opportunity Knocks, winning her way through to the All-Winners' Final, broadcast live from the London Palladium.
 Around the same time she appeared on Blue Peter doing impressions.

 She would later appear in other CBBC programmes such as The Friday Zone (in which she was a regular presenter) and was a backing singer on Chris Jarvis's 1997 charity single "Glasses".

 In 1995 she sang vocals on musician and writer John Robb project Sensuround.
 She also sang in rave band Rhythm Quest, touring rave venues.

 After graduating as an actor from The Manchester Metropolitan University, Stephenson was cast in various television roles, first appearing in ITV drama Reckless, starring Francesca Annis and Robson Green.
 In 1998 (for three series) she became one of the main characters in Kay Mellor's comedy drama about women's football, Playing the Field.
 Stephenson also appeared in the last two episodes of ITV's adaptation of Catherine Cookson's A Dinner of Herbs, in which she played the adult Kate Roystan, who fell in love with the son of the woman who murdered her grandfather.